sfcd/SFProgressCircle/README.md

 ```

 ##License
-SFCircleGradientProgress is available under the MIT license.
+SFProgressCircle is available under the MIT license.
 See the LICENSE file for more info.